-The Black Lives Matter movement inspired sophomore Zoie Brogdon to create the artwork featured on the cover of Cross Sections Summer 2020 magazine, which recently won Gold in the InspirED School Marketers Brilliance Awards and Silver in the CASE District VII Circle of Excellence Awards.
+The Black Lives Matter movement inspired sophomore Zoie Brogdon to create the artwork featured on the cover of Cross Sections Summer 2020 magazine, which recently won a Gold InspirED School Marketers Brilliance Award and a Silver CASE District VII Award of Excellence.

 “I wanted to visualize my feelings of empowerment as I saw so many people rising up to stand for what is right.
 I drew that Black female to represent my emotions with her and her embracing her Blackness,” explains Zoie.
 “We (Black people) are powerful, and as many times as you try to knock us down, we will get back up and rise higher.”

 One Brilliance Awards judge commented on her work, “I love that a student’s art is used to illustrate this very powerful and important subject.
 The cover is striking.
 The artist’s portrait engages the reader eye to eye and dares them to look away from the subject at hand.”

 Another student to shine among her competitors is seventh-grade trombonist Elaina Stuppler, recently named a member of the 2021 California All-State Junior High Symphonic Band.

 With the support of Crossroads faculty, Elaina spent hours practicing for her virtual audition, which taught her about the challenges of recording such a loud instrument too.
 “I don’t think my computer microphone had ever encountered such a sound!” says Elaina.